ney777/ney777.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: CQ.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: ture # crops the image to make it circular
   more_info: >
     <p>Institute of Computing Technology</p>
     <p>Chinese Academy of Sciences</p>